mcnulty/udi/PROTOCOL.md

 _Inputs_

-- `addr`: The address of the breakpoint as an unsigned integer
+- `addr`: The address of the breakpoint as an unsigned, 64-bit integer

 _Outputs_